Metronome (band): History

-Metronome's claim to fame is that they travelled from the future—The year 2005, to be exact.
+Metronome's gimmick was that they professed to have travelled from the future.
 Because they were getting bad record sales in 2005, they decided to travel back in time to 1998, thus boosting sales via their "futuristic" sound and look.

 In a 2007 interview, Talbo-1 Fukusuke mentioned how they stopped with saying they were from the year 2005 as said year neared.
 The band apparently had thought they wouldn't still be around by the time 2005 rolled around.
 They split in 2009 for unknown reasons.

 Later in 2016 the band got back together after being asked if during band members solo projects if they would perform covers of Metronome song which they responded that if they were to perform Metronome songs they were going to do it right.
 This led to their first single since their break up being released.
 The next year they released a new full-length album.